archethic-foundation/archethic-node/README.md

-# ArchEthic
+# Archethic

-Welcome to the ArchEthic Node source repository !
+Welcome to the Archethic Node source repository !
 This software enables you to build the first transaction chain and next generation of blockchain focused on scalability and human oriented.

-ArchEthic features:
+Archethic features:
 - Fast transaction processing (> 1M tps)
-- Lower energy consumption than other blockchain
+- Lower energy consumption than other blockchain (3.6 Billion times less energy consumption than Bitcoin)
-- Designed with a high level of security (ARCH consensus supporting 90% of maliciousness)
+- Designed for the highest level of security (ARCH consensus supports 90% of maliciousness)
 - Adaptive cryptographic algorithms (quantum resistant)
 - Decentralized Identity and Self Sovereign Identity
 - Smart contract platform powered by a built-in interpreter